 At the same time, these feelings are completely normal.
 Of course we want to be “rid of” our problem, this thing that has caused us pain, fear, sadness, worry, and lying awake at night.
 Life would be so much nicer if we were free of this awful problem.

 It’s normal to get impatient and might even want to blame someone for progress that’s not fast enough.
 Yet I have found that it’s not entirely helpful or supportive of our change process to stay in that impatience and blame.

-1. We need to take full responsibility for where we are – vs blaming
+1. We need to take full responsibility – vs blaming

 This might be the hardest one to face.

-It’s no-one’s FAULT that we are where we are.
-It’s not your fault, it’s not your coach’s fault, it’s not your parent’s fault.
-Up to this point, everyone (including you, your coach, your parents) have been doing the best they could.
+It’s no one’s fault that we are where we are.
+It’s not your fault, it’s not your coach’s fault, it’s not your parents’ fault.
+Up to this point, everyone (including you, your coach, your parents) has been doing the best they could.
 If anyone could do better with what they had, they would.
 I know, this can feel icky and invalidating when we’ve been hurt very deeply.

-(Side Note: I’m not trying to “make okay” what anyone did, or let anyone off the hook.
+I’m not trying to “make okay” what anyone did, or let anyone off the hook.
 Some actions are atrocious and will never be okay.
-Yet, if we keep holding on to “they shouldn’t have done that”, we will never be free to move on.
-There is more to say on this, and the topic for a whole other post.)
+Yet, if we hold on to blame, we will never be free to move on.
+There is much more to say on this, and the topic for a whole other post.

-It’s no-one’s fault, yet, here we are with a problem to solve – something that needs to change.
+For now, it’s no one’s fault, yet – here we are with a problem to solve… something needs to change.

-It’s our responsibility to work through all the bits and pieces that caused it, if we want to change the pattern or problem.
+It’s our responsibility to work through all the bits that caused it if we want to change the pattern or problem.
 It’s no-one else’s responsibility.
-Our coach, therapist, counselor [whoever] cannot “make” change happen for us.
+Our coach, therapist, counselor, parent [whoever] cannot “make” change happen for us.

 If it’s not happening as fast as we want it to – it’s not their fault.
 They’re not making us change slower than we want – because in the first place, they can’t make us change.